Contents

 Their scale offers an excellent compromise between price and quality.

-Normcore V3 pocket coffee scale
+Normcore V3 scale

 All the scales mentioned above can be suitable for gentle methods, but some are specifically designed for these extractions, with a price often higher.